Vandalism is the willful damage, defacement or destruction of public or private property. Examples of vandalism may include:

-If you have been charged with vandalism, you may want to meet with an attorney to ask:
+If you have been charged with vandalism, an attorney can help you with:

 Any criminal charge is a serious matter, so you may choose to retain legal representation.
-A vandalism lawyer can assist you in many ways, including:
+A criminal defense attorney can assist you in many ways, including: